lukas-staab/ball-and-hoop/docs/source/debugging.rst

    :align: center
    :height: 40em

-And also a Flow-Chart like clickable Call-Graph (you can zoom in the website to make it bigger):

-.. graphviz:: img/callgraph.gv

 It all starts with the `run()` entry point in the `Application` class.
 This call constructs and configures all the necessary resources and starts threads as required.
 The network server and the retrieval of frames from the camera have their own thread,